-Note 4: Derivative Instruments
+Note 5: Derivative Instruments

 NPGA has entered into commodity swaps to hedge changes in cash flows and reduce exposure due to fluctuations in the market price of natural gas.
 These commodity swaps are considered derivative instruments under the provisions of GASB Codification Section D40, Derivative Instruments.
 The fair values of the commodity swaps are based on forward prices from established indexes for the applicable region and discounted using established interest rate indexes.
-The fair value of NPGA's derivative instruments at March 31, 2023 and 2022 is \$(1,894,000) and \$2,885,000, respectively.
+The fair value of NPGA's derivative instruments at March 31, 2024 and 2023 is \$(2,082,000) and \$(1,894,000), respectively.

 Cash Flow Hedges - Cash flow hedges are derivative instruments associated with a hedgeable item that significantly reduce an identified financial risk by substantially offsetting changes in cash flows or fair values of the hedgeable item.
-At March 31, 2023, the negative fair value of commodity swaps considered cash flow hedges is classified as a noncurrent liability on the balance sheet, with an offsetting deferred outflows of resources for the same amount.
-At March 31, 2022, the positive fair value of commodity swaps considered cash flow hedges is classified as a noncurrent asset on the balance sheet, with an offsetting deferred inflow of resources for the same amount.
-The change in fair value of cash flow hedges was a decrease of \$4,779,000 for 2023 and an increase of \$2,811,000 for 2022.
-The change in fair value is reflected within deferred outflows from derivative instruments in 2023 and deferred inflows from derivative instruments in 2022.
+At March 31, 2024 and 2023, the negative fair value of commodity swaps considered cash flow hedges is classified as a current and noncurrent liability on the balance sheet, with an offsetting deferred outflows of resources for the same amount.
+The change in fair value of cash flow hedges was a decrease of \$188,000 for 2024 and \$4,779,000 for 2023.
+The change in fair value is reflected within deferred outflows from derivative instruments in 2024 and 2023.

-During 2023 and 2022, NPGA had pay-fixed, receive variable commodity swaps with a national energy corporation.
+During 2024 and 2023, NPGA had pay-fixed, receive variable commodity swaps with a national energy corporation.
 NPGA pays the predetermined fixed price and the counterparty pays the variable price, which is based on the NYMEX natural gas settlement price for the contractual month.